 What type of fish food comes with my Biota Aquarium and where can I buy more when I ran out?

 The fish food we provide is sustainably sourced mysis shrimp pellet food.
 You will be provided with 60 days of fish food in your starter kit.
 When you run out, you can simply purchase more fish food from our website.

 What color is the live sand substrate, how much is included, how long will it last, and where can I buy replacements?

 The live sand substrate is white coral sand and 6.6 pounds will be included in your starter package.
 Luckily it lasts years and there is no need to replace it.

 How much aquarium sea salt is included, how long will this last, and where can I buy replacements?

-Your Biota All-In-One Aquarium comes with four packs of aquarium salt, which provides enough salt to set up your Biota aquarium at the proper salinity.
-You will need more aquarium salt one month after set up, as you need to change the water of your Biota weekly.
+Biota comes with three packs of aquarium salt, which provides enough salt to set up your Biota aquarium at the proper salinity.
+You will need more aquarium salt after set up, as you need to change the water of your Biota weekly.
 You can also buy salt from our website or your local fish store.
 In addition, pre-mixed seawater is available on our website or at your local fish store.
 This means you don’t have to mix your own seawater!
 It pays to purchase the 'Extra 6-month supply' to keep you going for the first six months.